Why You Should Include Text Recruitment in Your Outreach Strategy

 Aptitude tests do not provide job seekers with the name of the career they are meant to have; rather, the tests supplement the self-assessment process by identifying both your proficiencies and areas for development.

 Career assessments can be used at any time in the job search – and they may even be used by employers during the interview process.
 Used in conjunction with interviews and performance reviews, career assessment tests will help HR departments understand their team members and potential team members on a deeper level.
 You can also take career assessments after you’ve been hired or at any point in your career to help you better understand how you fit within your current team and how to develop yourself in your current role or to prepare yourself for future roles.

 - Self-Directed Search

 - MAPP Career Test

-There are many other career assessment tools available, both free and paid, that will highlight personality traits you might even realize your exhibit.
+There are many other career assessment tools available, both free and paid, that will highlight personality traits you might not even realize your exhibit.

 Career assessment strengths and weaknesses

 Aptitude tests are commonly used and widely accepted; however, they sometimes face scientific scrutiny.
 To alleviate concerns, select a well-established career assessment tool backed by industry experts.
 Be clear with yourself about what you’re hoping to learn from taking this test – and either work with a career coach or recruiter to position yourself for roles that leverage the knowledge you’ve gained about your strengths and opportunities.

 When you are able to pinpoint your interests, you can find professional environments wherein you will thrive.
 Through career assessments, you may discover that you are in the incorrect department or role for your skill set.
 Understanding your own personality can enhance your work performance and increase job satisfaction – you seek roles and tasks that suit your strengths and interests.